The House is on summer break, scheduled to return Sept. 15

 Our government will continue to focus on jobs, growth and long-term prosperity.
 In doing that, we will be working on reforming the temporary foreign worker program to put the interests of Canadians first; implementing tax credits for Canadians who donate to charity and parents who adopt; extending tax credits for Canadians who take care of loved ones in their homes; supporting veterans and their families by improving the balance for determining veterans' benefits; moving closer to equality for Canadians living on reserves through better standards for drinking water, which my friend apparently objects to; giving women on reserves the rights and protections that other Canadian women have had for decades, something to which he also objects; and keeping our streets and communities safer by making real improvements to the witness protection program.
 We will of course do more.

 Before we rise for the summer, we will tackle the bills currently listed on the order paper, as well as any new bills which might get introduced.
-After Victoria Day, we will give priority consideration to bills which have already been considered by House committees.
+After Victoria Day, we will give priority consideration to bills that have already been considered by House committees.

 For instance, we will look at Bill C-48, which I just mentioned, Bill C-51, the Safer Witnesses Act, Bill C-52, the Fair Rail Freight Service Act, and Bill S-2, the Family Homes on Reserves and Matrimonial Interests or Rights Act, which I understand could be reported back soon.